Installation

 System requirements

 PyEPRI can be installed on all plateforms (Linux, MacOs or Windows).
-However, GPU support is currently only available for systems equipped with an NVIDIA graphics card and a working installation of the CUDA drivers (which excludes MAC systems).
+However, GPU support is currently only available for systems equipped with an NVIDIA graphics card (which excludes MAC systems).

 The installation guidelines assume that you have the following installed on your system: